Mark Cuban: Dallas Mavericks

 In January 2018, Cuban announced the Mavericks would be accepting Bitcoin as payment for tickets in the following season.
 On March 4, 2021, Cuban announced the Mavericks would begin accepting Dogecoin as payment for both merchandise as well as tickets to games.

-In early 2021, he decided to stop playing the National Anthem at Dallas Mavericks games in order to "respect those whose believed the anthem did not represent them."
+In early 2021, he decided to stop playing the National Anthem at Dallas Mavericks games in order to "respect those who believed the anthem did not represent them."
 He also supported the movement as far back as late 2020.
 The NBA responded by requiring every team to play it, citing it as their "long-standing policy".
 Cuban did not complain, and ended up playing the anthem.

 On November 28, 2023, The Dallas Morning News reported that Cuban was in the process of selling his share in the Dallas Mavericks to Miriam Adelson.
 On December 27, 2023, the NBA approved the sale of a controlling interest of 73% in the Dallas Mavericks to Adelson and Sivan and Patrick Dumont.
-Cuban has said he earned an estimated $3.5 billion from the sale.
+Cuban stated he earned an estimated $3.5 billion from the sale.
+In March 2026, Cuban said in appearance on Intersections podcast that he was unhappy with the deal, saying "I don't regret selling.
+I regret who I sold to.
+I made a lot of mistakes in the process, and I'll leave it at that."

+In July 2026, Cuban filed a petition in Dallas County alleging Dumont engaged in "adversarial business practices," including not allowing Cuban to participate in plans for the Mavericks' new arena.
+Cuban is seeking the court to compel the team's leadership to disclose details of the new arena.